ktorio/ktor-documentation/topics/requests.md

 [//]: # (title: Handling requests)

-<excerpt>Learn how to handle incoming requests inside route handlers: get request information, receive body contents, etc.</excerpt>
+<link-summary>Learn how to handle incoming requests inside route handlers: get request information, receive body contents, etc.</link-summary>

 Ktor allows you to handle incoming requests and send [responses](responses.md) inside [route handlers](Routing_in_Ktor.md#define_route).
 You can perform various actions when handling requests:
 * Get [request information](#request_information), such as headers, cookies, and so on.